lycarter/lycarter.github.com-2/_posts/2019-09-15-assorted-recipes.md

 This recipe I simplified slightly from [BA's Best Blueberry Pie](https://www.bonappetit.com/recipe/best-blueberry-pie), after obtaining an enormous quantity of really tasty blueberries.
 It turned out awesome on the first attempt, and I wouldn't change a thing.

+--

+That's all for now.
+I'll post more recipes later.
+On the docket are mostly a bunch more desserts.

+As always, thanks for reading :)